Politics of Vietnam

-The Vietnamese political system is authoritarian, with the freedom of assembly, association, expression, press and religion as well as civil society activism being tightly restricted.
-There are no freely elected national leaders, political opposition is suppressed, all religious activity is controlled by the CPV, and dissent is not permitted and civil rights are curtailed.
+The communist state which emerged in the 20th century has been described either as totalitarian or not totalitarian but autocratic; the authoritarian system established after the 1986 reforms has inherited many legacies of the past, with the freedom of assembly, association, expression, press and religion as well as civil society activism being tightly restricted.
+There are no freely elected national leaders, political opposition is suppressed, all religious activity is controlled by the CPV, dissent is not permitted, and civil rights are curtailed.
 Elections in Vietnam occur under a single-party authoritarian political system.
-Vietnam is among the few contemporary party-led dictatorships to not hold any direct elections at the national level.
+Vietnam is among the few contemporary party-led dictatorships to not hold any direct multiparty elections at the national level.
 The competitive nature of the elections is highly constrained by the Communist Party's monopoly on power in Vietnam, limitations on free speech, and government interference with the elections.

-The National Assembly is a unicameral legislative body.
-The National Assembly has 500 members, elected by popular vote to serve four-year terms.
+The National Assembly is a rubber stamp unicameral legislative body.
+The National Assembly has 500 members, indirectly elected by popular vote to serve four-year terms.
 The legislature is, according to the constitution, the highest organ of the state.
 Its powers includes the enactment and amendment of the constitution and laws; the adoption of the government budget; supervising the Government of Vietnam and other holders of public powers responsible to the National Assembly; and appointing members of the judiciary.
-The Vietnamese constitution and legislation provide for regular elections for the office of the President of the Socialist Republic, the National Assembly and the People's Councils.
+The Vietnamese constitution and legislation provides for regular elections for the office of the President of the Socialist Republic, the National Assembly and the People's Councils.